markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 ## Use HTTP Response Codes

-HTTP provides response codes to inform clients of the status of their request. **Use them! **Don&#8217;t just return a 200 response with an error description if something is wrong.
+HTTP provides response codes to inform clients of the status of their request. **Use them! **Don't just return a 200 response with an error description if something is wrong.

 These are the main ones used:

-### 2xx &#8211; Success codes
+### 2xx - Success codes

-  * **200 &#8211; OK**, all is fine. *Entity-body *contains the resource requested in its current state
+  * **200 - OK**, all is fine. *Entity-body *contains the resource requested in its current state
-  * **201 &#8211; Created**, a new resource has been created. *Location* header contains the address of the new resource. *Entity-body* contains the representation of the new resource as it is on the server
+  * **201 - Created**, a new resource has been created. *Location* header contains the address of the new resource. *Entity-body* contains the representation of the new resource as it is on the server
-  * **202 &#8211; Accepted**, a clients request is pending and will be completed later. *Location* header contains the expected address of the new resource so it can be checked later.
+  * **202 - Accepted**, a clients request is pending and will be completed later. *Location* header contains the expected address of the new resource so it can be checked later.

-### 3xx &#8211; Redirection codes
+### 3xx - Redirection codes

-  * **301 &#8211; Moved Permanently**, the API has moved a resource in response to the request, or an old resource is requested. *Location* contains the new URI.
+  * **301 - Moved Permanently**, the API has moved a resource in response to the request, or an old resource is requested. *Location* contains the new URI.
-  * **304 &#8211; Not Modified**, the client already has this data, used when the client provided a *If-Modified-Since* header and the data hasn&#8217;t been modified. *Date *header is required, *ETag* and *Content-Location* should be same as a 200, *Expires, Cache-Control* and *Vary* are required if they&#8217;ve changed since last sent.
+  * **304 - Not Modified**, the client already has this data, used when the client provided a *If-Modified-Since* header and the data hasn't been modified. *Date *header is required, *ETag* and *Content-Location* should be same as a 200, *Expires, Cache-Control* and *Vary* are required if they've changed since last sent.

-### 4xx &#8211; Client side error
+### 4xx - Client side error

-  * **400 &#8211; Bad Request**, there is a client-side problem, the document in the entity-body should contain more info on the problem
+  * **400 - Bad Request**, there is a client-side problem, the document in the entity-body should contain more info on the problem
-  * **401 &#8211; Unauthorized**, wrong credentials provided, or no credentials provided. *WWW-Authenticate* header should describe the authentication methods accepted. *Entity-body* could contain more details about the error.
+  * **401 - Unauthorized**, wrong credentials provided, or no credentials provided. *WWW-Authenticate* header should describe the authentication methods accepted. *Entity-body* could contain more details about the error.
-  * **404 &#8211; Not Found**, no resource matches the requested URI, there is no reference to it on the server
+  * **404 - Not Found**, no resource matches the requested URI, there is no reference to it on the server
-  * **409 &#8211; Conflict**, client attempted to do something which would leave a resource in an inconsistent state, such as create a user with an already taken name. *Location *could point to the source of the conflict. *Entity-body* to describe the conflict.
+  * **409 - Conflict**, client attempted to do something which would leave a resource in an inconsistent state, such as create a user with an already taken name. *Location *could point to the source of the conflict. *Entity-body* to describe the conflict.
-  * **412 &#8211; Precondition failed**, client wanted to modify a resource using a If-Unmodified-Since/If-Match header, the resource had been modified by someone else.
+  * **412 - Precondition failed**, client wanted to modify a resource using a If-Unmodified-Since/If-Match header, the resource had been modified by someone else.

-### 5xx &#8211; Server side error
+### 5xx - Server side error

-  * **500 &#8211; Internal Server Error**, there is an error on the server
+  * **500 - Internal Server Error**, there is an error on the server

 More codes can be found in the [HTTP/1.1 Status Code Definitions guide][2]

 ## Handle and use meta-data in HTTP Headers

-Implementing these will make your API more flexible and keep information in standard locations rather than URI&#8217;s.
+Implementing these will make your API more flexible and keep information in standard locations rather than URI's.

 These are common request headers (from client to server)

-  * [Accept-Encoding][3] &#8211; asks the server to use compression of responses
+  * [Accept-Encoding][3] - asks the server to use compression of responses
-  * [Authorization][4] &#8211; enables authentication via any method
+  * [Authorization][4] - enables authentication via any method
-  * [Host][5] &#8211; **required** &#8211; domain name of the URI, e.g. www.test.com
+  * [Host][5] - **required** - domain name of the URI, e.g. www.test.com
-  * [If-Match][6] &#8211; value of a previous calls ETag response used with a PUT or DELETE.
+  * [If-Match][6] - value of a previous calls ETag response used with a PUT or DELETE.
 Server should only act if nobody else has modified the resource since you last fetched it.
 Otherwise provides a 412.
-  * [If-Modified-Since][7] &#8211; value of a previous Last-Modified response used with a GET.
+  * [If-Modified-Since][7] - value of a previous Last-Modified response used with a GET.
 Server should only provide a response if the resource was modified since the timestamp submitted.
 Use in conjunction with If-None-Match in case the change occurred within the same second.
 Otherwise provide a 304.
-  * [If-None-Match][7] &#8211; value of a previous calls ETag response used with a GET.
-Server should only provide a response if the ETag doesn&#8217;t match, i.e. the resource has been altered.
+  * [If-None-Match][7] - value of a previous calls ETag response used with a GET.
+Server should only provide a response if the ETag doesn't match, i.e. the resource has been altered.
 Otherwise provide a 304.
-  * [If-Unmodified-Since][8] &#8211; value of a previous Last-Modified response used with a PUT or DELETE.
+  * [If-Unmodified-Since][8] - value of a previous Last-Modified response used with a PUT or DELETE.
 Server should only act if nobody else has modified the resource since you last fetched it.
 Otherwise provides a 412.
-  * [User-Agent][9] &#8211; information on your client, useful for gathering statistics
+  * [User-Agent][9] - information on your client, useful for gathering statistics

 These are common response headers (from server to client)

-  * [Content-Encoding][10] &#8211; tells the client what compression is being used
+  * [Content-Encoding][10] - tells the client what compression is being used
-  * [Content-Length][11] &#8211; tells the client how many bytes the content body contains
+  * [Content-Length][11] - tells the client how many bytes the content body contains
-  * [Content-Type][12] &#8211; tells the client the media type the entity-body is, e.g. text/html
+  * [Content-Type][12] - tells the client the media type the entity-body is, e.g. text/html
-  * [ETag][13] &#8211; a string representing a version of a representation of a resource, useful in detecting if a resource has changed with If-Match or If-None-Match
+  * [ETag][13] - a string representing a version of a representation of a resource, useful in detecting if a resource has changed with If-Match or If-None-Match
-  * [Last-Modified][14] &#8211; the **time the representation changed**, useful in detecting if a resource has changed with If-Modified-Since and If-Unmodified-Since
+  * [Last-Modified][14] - the **time the representation changed**, useful in detecting if a resource has changed with If-Modified-Since and If-Unmodified-Since
-  * [Location][15] &#8211; URI relating to the request, varies according to the HTTP status
+  * [Location][15] - URI relating to the request, varies according to the HTTP status
-  * [WWW-Authenticate][16] &#8211; tells the client the expected authentication type when responding with a 401
+  * [WWW-Authenticate][16] - tells the client the expected authentication type when responding with a 401

 These are common request and response headers (bi-directional)

-  * [Date][17] &#8211; time on the client the request was made, time on the server request was responded too.
+  * [Date][17] - time on the client the request was made, time on the server request was responded too.
 The server must provide this unless is is responding with a 100, 101, 500, 503

-## REST is stateless &#8211; so don&#8217;t handle state in your API
+## REST is stateless - so don't handle state in your API

-REST API&#8217;s must be stateless.
+REST API's must be stateless.
 Every call requiring authentication should provide the authentication and never a session key.

 When you attempt to handle state in your API you create a nightmare of sessions and session handling on the API side, and create lots of repetitive work for each service connecting to your API who has to potentially always handle the case where the session has expired. **Handling state will slow down your API** and all clients using it.

-Stateless API&#8217;s are **easier to scale**, **more reliable **and **simpler to use**.
+Stateless API's are **easier to scale**, **more reliable **and **simpler to use**.

-## REST is cacheable 1 &#8211; allow clients to GET only updated resources via HTTP
+## REST is cacheable 1 - allow clients to GET only updated resources via HTTP

 If your clients are repeatedly requesting the same data you are **unnecessarily slowing all applications down**, increasing bandwidth from the server to the clients and wasting computation power.
 Instead, use HTTP to handle this.